 Experiential Education, a requirement for all undergraduates, enables students to link classroom academics with real-world experiences.
 As part of Ex Ed, students participate in valuable learning and educational opportunities; this can include cooperative education, service learning, and study abroad semesters in London, Florence, Cadiz, or Sydney.

-In the past, English majors secured Experiential Education placements with Random House, St. Martins, The Strand Theatre in Lakewood, Monmouth County SPCA, Family Promise of Monmouth County, Long Branch Public Library, and National Geographic Society.
+In the past, English majors secured Experiential Education placements with Random House, St. Martin's Press, The Strand Theatre in Lakewood, Monmouth County SPCA, Family Promise of Monmouth County, Long Branch Public Library, and the National Geographic Society.

 There are several types of Ex Ed opportunities available to English majors: